-These are all the things that that YOU — your agency or organization — will do during the life of the grant to realize the outcomes you expect.
+These are all the things you will do during the life of the grant to realize the outcomes you expect.
 Each of your entries should state WHAT will be provided to WHOM and WHEN.
-For example:

-- During the 2014-15 school year, we will provide an in-school ballet program for 100 first grade students at PS 100, once a week, for 1 hour each session.
+- During the 2018-19 school year, we will provide an in-school ballet program for 100 first-grade students at PS 100, once a week, for one hour each session.

-- We will run 4 six-week GED-prep sessions, each for 25 young men who are currently out-of-school and between the ages of 17-19, including “Next Steps” counseling.
+- We will run four six-week GED-prep sessions, each for 25 young men who are currently out-of-school and between the ages of 17-19.
+Each will also include “Next Steps” counseling.

-- Joe’s Jobs Camp will provide a summer job readiness boot camp, consisting of 2 weeks of employment readiness activities, 4 weeks of paid internships with corporate partners, and 2 weeks of supervised, individualized job search coaching.
+- We will provide a summer job readiness boot camp, consisting of two weeks of employment-readiness activities, four weeks of paid internships with corporate partners, and two weeks of supervised, individualized job search coaching.

 If you are applying for a general operating grant, this first section of your logic model should specify the major activities of your organization.

-- Early intervention services for at least 30 siblings younger than 3 years of age.
+- Early intervention services for at least 100 siblings younger than 10 years of age

-- Case management for the most at-risk families served, at least 10.
+- Case management for 100 at-risk families served

 - Students will experience reading gains of three semesters through the summer intervention.

-- At least 85% of students will pass a proficiency test exam after the conclusion of each program cycle.
+- At least 85% of students will pass a recognized proficiency exam after the conclusion of each program cycle.

-- Program Participants will achieve a 75% job placement over the life of the grant and at least 68% job retention or advancement over one year post-placement.
+- Program participants will achieve 75% job placement over the life of the grant and at least 68% job retention or advancement over one-year post-placement.

-- All first grade students at PS 100 will be able to demonstrate that they have met the relevant New York State math standards through measuring gains in state test results.
+- All first-grade students at PS 100 will be able to demonstrate that they have met the relevant New York State math standards through gains in state test results.

 - At least 80% of participants will achieve college persistence from Year 1 to Year 2.

-- All participants will have gone on at least one job interview and at least 50 percent will have obtained either full- or part-time employment within 3 months of graduation from the program.
+- At least 50% of participants will have obtained either full- or part-time employment within three months of graduation from the program.

-- At least 70% of youth in the program will achieve advancement in the form of wage or benefits increase, title change or scope of responsibility within 8 months post-placement.
+- At least 70% of youth in the program will achieve advancement in the form of wage or benefits increase, title change, or scope of responsibility within eight months after placement.

-There is no universal time frame that defines “shorter-term” and/or “longer-term.”
-The time frame will be different for each applicant and program.
-But the outcomes you expect first should go into the middle section of your model, and those you expect later should go into the last section.
+There is no universal timeframe that defines “shorter-term” and/or “longer-term.”
+The timeframe will be different for each applicant and program but the outcomes you expect first should go into section 2 of your model, and those you expect later should go into section 3.

 Another name for a logic model is a theory of change, and this may help you think about creating a successful document.
 How, specifically, does your agency believe it will bring about concrete, measurable change among clients?
 Exactly what changes are expected?

-Begin planning and writing your logic model from the bottom, first specifying your longer-term objectives, then backing up to the shorter-term outcomes necessary to produce these longer-term goals, and finally listing your strategies for getting there.
+Begin planning and writing your logic model from the bottom up, first specifying your longer-term objectives, then backing up to the shorter-term outcomes necessary to produce these longer-term goals, and, finally, listing your strategies for getting there.
 In other words, pick your destination first and then map out your route to that destination.

 - NOT: To help young people maximize life opportunities.

-- BUT: At least 90 percent of 9th graders will graduate from high school on time.
+- BUT: At least 90% of ninth graders will graduate from high school within four years.

 - NOT: To enhance, to promote, to encourage.

-- BUT: We will hold 6 counseling sessions over 6 weeks (First Section).
+- BUT: We will hold six counseling sessions over six weeks (First Section).

-You might need 6 activities to produce 3 shorter-term outcomes and one longer-term outcome.
+There is no expectation that you will list a specific number of outcomes.
+You might need six activities to produce three shorter-term outcomes and one longer-term outcome.
 Or you might have one activity from which you expect several shorter-term outcomes and several longer-term outcomes.

 - Do you have the right targets in your plan?
-If you want funding for a prevention program, it must reach those at risk of what you are trying to prevent.
-If your program is an afterschool academic project targeting low literacy children, it must serve those, for example, from a low performing school, or those who scored 2 or below on the citywide test.
+If you want funding for a prevention program, it must state how you will reach those at risk of what you are trying to prevent.
+If your program is an afterschool academic project targeting low-literacy children, it must serve students from, for example, a low-performing school, or students who scored low on citywide tests.

 - Do you have enough coverage to make the plan work?
 If you want to make a school-wide impact, for example, you must reach enough young people to bring about change on the school level.